kkarrwrites/kkarrwrites/README.md

 ## 📝 Summary

 - 👋 Hello!
-I'm K. Karr, a copy editor turned front end web developer.
+I'm K. Karr, a copy editor and front end web developer.
-- 🖥️ I got my start tinkering with HTML for Expage, GeoCities, and LiveJournal in high school.
+- 🖥️ I got my start with the web by tinkering around with HTML for Expage, GeoCities, and LiveJournal many years ago.
-- 🗺️ After collecting a few degrees, living abroad for two years, and cultivating an eye for detail working as a copy editor for a decade, I returned to web development out of a strong desire to learn more about the technologies I use every day.
+- 🗺️ After collecting a few degrees, living abroad for two years, and cultivating an eye for detail working as a copy editor for almost a decade, I returned to web development out of a strong desire to learn more about the technologies I use every day.
-- 🎓 In May 2023, I graduated from a full stack coding boot camp.
+- 🎓 In May 2023, I graduated from a full stack coding boot camp, and now I'm looking for a role that will expand upon on my experience and allow me to collaborate with a team.
 - 🐱‍💻 I specialize in the front end (HTML, CSS, SCSS/Sass, JavaScript, React.js).

 ## 🎨 Skills